Drusha01/PyBot_university_college_chatbot/README.md

 1. Click "Code" and select "Download ZIP" to download the files
 2. Extract the ZIP file to your desired folder
 3. Open the project in your preferred IDE (e.g., VS Code).
-4. Set up the Laravel prerequisites by running the following commands:  `php artisan migrate fresh` and `php artisan db:seed`
+4. Set up the Laravel prerequisites by running the following commands:
+> `php artisan migrate fresh`
+> `php artisan db:seed`
 5. Run the Python app from `files/python-3.6.7rc2-amd64.exe`
 6. Host the files on your server and access the application through your domain or localhost.
 7. Register as a new admin user to get started